lingaoliu105/lingaoliu105.github.io/_posts/2024-11-07-minimal-apis-versus-controllers-in-aspnet-core.md

 - Built-in support for content negotiation (JSON/XML)
 - Organized routing by controller and convention

-Here’s a simple controller example:
+Here's a simple controller example:

 ```csharp
 [ApiController]